HasnainAsim/CocaCola-Production-Line-Inspection/README.md

 detected separately when these particular bottles are themselves photographed central to the image.
 Additionally, some images may have no bottle in the center of the image – this is not a fault, just a gap in the production flow stemming from a machine operating further up the line.
-Faults with
+Faults with side bottles and missing bottles must be ignored by your system – only the seven faults above must be reported.
+You can tackle each of the cases in any order you wish.
+Some examples will contain more than one fault with the central bottle but these cases are rare – identify as many as you can.